Skip to content

 Pronouns: They/ Them

-Rachael Valentine Acosta is the Marketing and Outreach Coordinator for HCAS.
+Rachael Valentine Acosta is the Community Partnerships and Programs Manager for the Houston Cinema Arts Society.
 They are committed to reshaping social norms and amplifying the voices and stories of the underrepresented by servicing and creating safe spaces in which art and artists thrive.
 After 5 years of freelancing in film production, Rachael transitioned into film festival and nonprofit work.
 They have since worked for SXSW, ATX Television Festival, Austin Film Festival, Southwest Alternate Media Project (SWAMP), and SFFILM.

 Contact: